-A) Residential Senators

-- 1) The distribution of the residential senators shall be based upon a fixed number of senators representing each constituency. - 2) Five (5) On-Campus Senators shall represent undergraduate students residing in university residence halls. - 3) Twelve (12) Off-Campus Senators shall represent undergraduate students residing off-campus. - 4) One (1) University Owned Housing Senator shall represent undergraduate students residing in university owned housing.
+- A) Residential Senators - 1) The distribution of the residential senators shall be based upon a fixed number of senators representing each constituency.

-B) Collegiate Senators

-- 1) The distribution of Collegiate Senators shall be based upon a fixed number of senators representing each of the university's colleges. - 2) A Senator must study within the college he/she represents, and will be responsible for representing the academic interests of their constituents. - 3) Four (4) College of Letters and Sciences Senators shall represent the College of Letters and Sciences. - 4) One (1) College of Engineering Senator shall represent the College of Engineering, and serve as the Chair of the CoE Student Council. - 5) One (1) College of Creative Studies Senator shall represent the College of Creative Studies, and serve as the Chair of the CCS Student Council.
+- 2) Five (5) On-Campus Senators shall represent undergraduate students residing in university residence halls. - 3) Thirteen (13) Off-Campus Senators shall represent undergraduate students residing offcampus. - 4) One (1) University Owned Housing Senator shall represent undergraduate students residing in university owned housing. - B) Collegiate Senators - 1) The distribution of Collegiate Senators shall be based upon a fixed number of senators representing each of the university's colleges. - 2) A Senator must study within the college he/she represents, and will be responsible for representing the academic interests of their constituents. - 3) Four (4) College of Letters and Sciences Senators shall represent the College of Letters and Sciences. - 4) One (1) College of Engineering Senator shall represent the College of Engineering. - 5) One (1) College of Creative Studies Senator shall represent the College of Creative Studies.